There aren’t many more frustrating things when it comes to mobile phones than finding that your charger has decided to randomly stop working.

 - Use a small item like a paper clip or hair clip to clear the charging port of all debris and then try the charger again.

-If after you’ve cleared the charging port you find that the charger still isn’t working, then at least you can rule out the port as the cause of the problem and move on to other possibilities.
+If after you’ve cleared the charging port you find that the charger still isn’t working, then at least you can rule out a dirty charging port as the cause of the problem and move on to other possibilities.

 Software bugs can disrupt a whole host of activity on your iOS device, including its ability to charge.
 Luckily, it’s usually quite simple to wipe these bugs from the system and reboot your phone.

-While there’s no guarantee that this will fix the charging issue that you are experiencing, it’s worth a go because it’s 1) very simple and 2) not time consuming in the slightest.
+While there’s no guarantee that this will fix the charging issue that you are experiencing, it’s worth a go because it’s very simple to do, and it is not time consuming in the slightest.

 To reboot your iPhone, follow these steps: